 Lab Website: Yu Lab

---Meagan Cauble is a postdoc fellow studying the mechanisms of the growth factor pathways in vertebral disk in response to tissue damage.
+–Meagan Cauble is a postdoc fellow studying the mechanisms of the growth factor pathways in the vertebral disk in response to tissue damage.

 –Prem Shresha recently joined the lab and is preforming super-resolution imaging of chromatins in order to understand the rules of 4D folding of eukaryotic genome.